metaheed/kolle/README.md

 Copyright © 2022-2023 Abdullah Mamun

-Distributed under the MIT License.
+Distributed under the Apache License.
 See LICENSE.